-HELEN.
-Perry, I suppose, is made in the same way?
+Helen.
+Perry, I suppose, is made in the same way.

-MOTHER.
-I believe it is; except, I understand, that, instead of straw, the fruit is pressed through hair bags; and the juice is received into leaden instead of wooden vessels.
+Mother.
+I believe it is, except, I understand, that, instead of straw, the fruit is pressed through hair bags, and the juice received into leaden, instead of wooden, vessels.

 Louisa.
-Then perry is pear juice, and cider apple juice.
+Then perry is pear-juice, and cyder-apple-juice!

-HELEN.
-Vinegar can be procured from any liquor, I imagine ?
+Helen.
+Vinegar can be procured from any liquor, I-imagine.

-MOTHER.
-Yes, if it be allowed to pass on to the acetous fermentation; which may be hastened by the application of heat, and the addition of sweet ingredients; as sugar.
+Mother.
+Yes, if it is allowed to pass on to the acetous fermentation, which may be hastened by the application of heat, and the addition of sweet ingredients, as sugar.

-HELEN.
+Helen.
 Sugar and water alone, exposed to continued warmth, make tolerable vinegar.
-68 MEAD.-SPIRIT OF WINE.

-MOTHER.
-Cider makes excellent vinegar, as does ale, or strong beer; in the latter case, it is called alegar.
-Vinegar, properly so called, is produced from acid wine alone.
+Mother.
+Cyder makes excellent vinegar, as does ale or strong beer; in the latter case it is called alegar; vinegar, properly so called, is produced from acid wine alone.

-LOUISA.
+Louisa.
 Pray, mamma, what is mead?

-MOTHER.
+Mother.
 Mead is a liquor made from honey and water, properly fermented by the aid of yeast.

-HELEN.
-And what is spirit of wine?
+Helen.
+And what is spirits of wine.

-MOTHER.
+Mother.
 It is produced by distilling brandy.

-HELEN.
-But, my dear mother, you are looking very pale ;-your head is worse !
+Helen.
+But, my dear mother, you